 Humble beginnings to shooting stars.

 I wasn’t expecting to take a stroll down memory lane learning about Steele Wines.
 Kendall-Jackson was my go-to brand in the late 90’s!
 It was the safe choice you made when heading to a party and needed to pick up a decent bottle from the grocery store.
 Unfortunately, those were the days I wouldn’t have dared enter a boutique wine shop to ask questions (which all wine curious people should do!).

 Just about the time Jed was leaving Kendall-Jackson, I was going though my (now regrettable) Chardonnay HATE phase.
 This was also around the same time frame I insisted on having short bangs which resulted in a daily battle with a cowlick.
 Anyway, the good thing about getting older is the gift of time—to keep learning and growing as wine loving human beings.
-Jed Steele is clearly an experienced winemaker, and more than likely a gifted grapevine whisperer who could hear one single phylloxera crawling underground, hundreds of miles away…
+Jed Steele is clearly an experienced winemaker, and more than likely a gifted grapevine whisperer, able to hear one single phylloxera crawling underground, hundreds of miles away…

 Shooting Star 2017 Sauvignon Blanc ($15).
-A simple, clean, straight forward SB in stainless steel.
-Crisp, nice acidity, with notes of mixed tropical fruit.
+The mouthfeel is round and soft, with peach, and mixed tropical fruit all giving the impression of sweetness.
+Fruit forward and dry, without the tart acidity you find with many New Zealand styles.
 Ultra clear in the glass, it’ll pair well with any white fish, or my go-to: a quick spinach salad with goat cheese and shaved almonds.
 Easy drinker with a screwcap closure, and beautiful meaning behind the name…

 “The Shooting Star name comes from Jed’s middle name, Tecumseh, a revered chief of the